getify/foi-lang/formalization-work/Foi-Specification.md

 ### §8.6 Hook Coherence Across Modules

-The module declaring a namespace's `@` unit constructor is the only module that may declare hooks on that namespace.
+The module declaring a namespace is the only module that may declare hooks on it.
+A namespace is declared by `defn Name@(..)` (§3.1.1.1) or by `deft Name` (§9.2); either confers ownership.

-§3.1.1.2, §3.1.1.3, and §3.1.1.4 each require a hook declaration to be accompanied *in the same scope* by a `defn Name@(..)` of the same name.
+§3.1.1.2, §3.1.1.3, and §3.1.1.4 each require a hook declaration to be accompanied *in the same scope* by a declaration of that name.
+A module's top level is the outermost lexical scope (§8), so a hook declared in one module against a namespace declared in another fails that requirement.

-A module's top level is the outermost lexical scope (§8), so a hook declared in one module against a namespace constructed in another fails that requirement.
+**A reach is not a declaration.** `deft Name from ".."` (§9.4) binds a name the target module declared; it declares nothing in the reaching scope.
+A hook declared beside a reach is rejected on the same rule -- this is what confines hooks to the owning module now that a `deft` satisfies accompaniment.

 Runtime-bootstrap mode (§10) relaxes the `BuiltIn` restriction in the hook-declaration name position (Syntactic-Grammar §13's `DefHookName`